Bicycles on Kilimanjaro!

 Cycling on Kilimanjaro is not without precedent.
 The occasional cyclist has, in the past, secured permission to pedal up to the peak.
 Most notable, perhaps, was the TV presenter Nicholas Crane and his cousin Richard who took their bikes to Uhuru in the early 1980s.
 (They are believed to be the first to do so.)

 But since the millennium, as the mountain became ever busier, KINPA prohibited the use of bikes on Kili.

 Until now.
-In a surprising change of heart, the authorities have decided not only to allow cyclists back on the slopes, but have even opened up a whole new route and devised a unique itinerary just for them.
+In a surprising change of heart, the authorities have decided to allow cyclists back on the slopes.
+In fact, they have even opened up a whole new route and devised a unique itinerary just for them.

-To prepare for this marathon, KINAPA have also opened up a four-day cycling circuit on the other, western side of the mountain which again makes use of the 4WD track used by emergency vehicles.
-The route on this side starts at Londorossi Gate and travels via Morum Barrier, the Cathedral and the nearby helipad before returning back down the slopes.
+To prepare for this marathon, KINAPA have also opened up a four-day cycling circuit on the other, western side of the mountain.
+Again this makes use of the 4WD track used by emergency vehicles.
+The route on this side starts at Londorossi Gate.
+It then travels via Morum Barrier, the Cathedral and the nearby helipad before returning back down the slopes.

 While trekkers have to pay for 6-8 days’ worth of park fees on the nearby Lemosho and Shira routes, cyclists on this route are obliged to pay for just four days.
 However, they still have to pay the US$50 per day extra for the bike.